 Unless you waive your rights under the Family Educational Rights and Privacy Act, only you (the student charged with the violation) and respective University officials will know that you have been charged with a conduct violation.
 Keep in mind, community service and other campus sanctions may involve campus offices and resources.
 Although those campus resources will not be informed of the full extent of your case file, it is important for them to be aware of why you are being required to complete sanction(s) through their office.
-For violations considered crimes of violence, the victim is notified of the judicial outcome only.
+For violations considered crimes of violence, the victim is notified of the judicial outcome only (whether a student has been found responsible or not responsible).